seasonedcc/croods/docs/docs/use-croods.md

 ## Getting the result of the requests

 Let's say the server will recalculate the amount of tickets and send a credit amount back to us.
-We want to grab the new credit and update our `currentUser` with it:
+We want to grab the new credit and call a function with it:

 ```
 const AddTicketsButton = ({ ticket, setCredit }) => {